DougAnderson444/did-ar/README.md

 ## Create DID

-Using an Arweave enabled wallet or passed in JWK: Pass an RSA Public Key JWK and/or Ed25519PublicKey bytes (Uint8Array) to `create`, which will create a did and did document saved as the Arweave Smartweave contract state:
+Pass an RSA Public Key JWK and Ed25519PublicKey bytes (Uint8Array) to `create`, which will create a did and did document saved as the Arweave Smartweave contract state.

+The [Demo](https://github.com/DougAnderson444/did-ar/blob/master/src/routes/%2Bpage.svelte) uses the keys from a [PeerPiper/web3-wallet-connector](https://github.com/PeerPiper/web3-wallet-connector) to create the DID.

 ```js
 const did = await didar.create({ RSAPublicKey: JWK, Ed25519PublicKey: Uint8Array });